 As a beginner who wants to learn electric guitar, it’s really difficult to make your first electric guitar purchase.
+Here is question: What to look for when buying an electric Guitar?
 The various styles in electric guitar, the different types of woods, various types of pickup system, several bodies to choose from, and how all of them play a role in your decision, all these things can get very overwhelming if you don’t know much about buying electric guitars.
 After all, it’s your first guitar and you want to make sure you don’t end up buying something you don’t like.

 Several factors play into your decision of buying an electric guitar.
 Everything from its wood, to its pickup, to its manufacturer.
 Every detail matters.
 Each of these factors has separate and unique features that come along with them.
 For e.g., electric guitars made from mahogany have a warmer and richer tone, while those made from maple have a brighter tone.
 After considering all of these factors, you’ll have to decide which ones you want in your ideal guitar and then make an educated decision.